-The validity of the shares of our common stock offered by this prospectus will be passed upon for us by Foley & Lardner, Milwaukee, Wisconsin.
+Some legal matters in connection with the sale of the shares of our common stock offered by this prospectus will be passed upon for us by Foley & Lardner, Milwaukee, Wisconsin.
 Some legal matters will be passed upon for the underwriters by Michael Best & Friedrich LLP, Madison, Wisconsin.
 Jere D. McGaffey, a partner in the law firm of Foley & Lardner, is a director of our controlling stockholder, Smith Investment Company, and he is a co-trustee of trusts in which he has no beneficial interest that own approximately 60% of the capital stock of Smith Investment Company.